gregorgorjanc/GorjancShell/README_cpumemlog.md

 ## Description

-**cpumemlog.sh** is a Bash shell script that monitors CPU and RAM usage of a given process and its children.
+**cpumemlog** is a Bash shell script that monitors CPU and RAM usage of a given process and its children.
 The main aim for writing this script was to get insight about the behaviour of a process and to spot bottlenecks without GUI tools, e.g., cpumemlog.sh it is very useful to spot that the computationally intensive process